SPANISH LANGUAGE CENTER

 - Credits: 6

-This course is intended for Spanish language students seeking to improve their grammatical competence at various proficiency levels.
-From beginner to advanced, students will explore and practise the essential grammatical structures for effective communication in real-life situations.
+This course is designed for students of Spanish who wish to improve their command of grammar at different levels of proficiency.
+From beginner to advanced levels, students explore and practice the grammatical structures necessary to function in real-life communication situations.

 - Hours: 90 (A2), 60 (B1), 60 (B2)